Republican lawmakers eager to help Gov. Hochul tackle state issues

 Assemblyman Tague says when it comes to wearing masks in school, he can’t stand behind it.

-“We shouldn’t mandate this, we live in a free country, and this a country about a constitution,” said Tague.
+“We shouldn’t mandate this.
+We live in a free country, and this is a country about a constitution,” said Tague.

-On both sides of the political spectrum both sides say they are ready to move forward and make New York better place.
+On both sides of the political spectrum, both sides say they are ready to move forward and make New York a better place.

 “To achieve all of this, and so much more, we must and will work together,” said Gov. Hochul.